 - It is the responsibility of the individual to inspect any equipment borrowed from the club, and to ensure they have adequate knowledge in respect of its use.
 Any problems or issues should be reported immediately to a member of the committee.

-This document is complemented by Mountain Guidelines and Emergency Procedures (External link to MCofS website), which give basic advice to members.
+This document is complemented by the Mountain Guidelines which give basic advice to members.

 In summary, it is a question of common sense over taking safety precautions at each stage, to ensure that trips suit the experience of the members and the prevailing conditions at the time, and that they have adequate equipment.
 The club role is one of advisor, but not instructor.